What Is Employer of Record (EOR): Everything You Need to Know

-To sum it up, the employer of record is employing the worker on behalf of the client company, ensuring compliance according to the local laws and labor regulations, as well as punning payroll and other HR and/or administrative tasks.
-Day-to-day management of the workers is the responsibility of the client company.
+To sum it up, the employer of record is employing the worker on behalf of the client company, ensuring compliance according to the local laws and labor regulations, as well as running payroll and other HR and/or administrative tasks.
+The employment relationship exists between your employee and the EOR and they're the ones with legal responsibility, but day-to-day management of the workers is the responsibility of the client company.
 In this case, opening a subsidiary or a local branch is not necessary.

 A staffing agency acts as a "middleman" between hiring companies and talent.
 Their responsibility lies in finding the right candidate to match it to the job vacancy.

 Depending on the staffing agency, the services can include anything from advertising the job to filing paperwork and running background checks.

 On the other side, EOR services do not include talent search and vetting but come into play only when the right candidate has been selected.